Trip Duration

 Difficulty Level: Easy

-Touch down in Kathmandu, a city buzzing with culture and adventure.
-Meet our representative, who will guide you to a 3-star hotel.
-Later in the evening, enjoy a welcome dinner with traditional Nepalese cuisine and a trek briefing before resting in your hotel room.
+Arrive at Tribhuvan International Airport, complete your visa formalities, and meet our representative, who will escort you to your hotel.
+In the evening, enjoy a welcome dinner with traditional Nepalese cuisine and attend a trek briefing to prepare for the adventure ahead.
+Overnight stay in Kathmandu.

 Walking Hours: 20 Minutes Drive, 35 Minutes Flight And 3 To 4 Hours Trekking